Python-GIS-book/site/source/part2/chapter-05/md/01-introduction-to-geographic-data-in-python.md

 point
 ```

 As we see here, Jupyter notebook is able to display the shape of the `point` directly on the screen when we call it.
 The point object here is represented as it has been defined in the *Simple Features Access Specification*.
 Under the hood `shapely` actually uses a C++ library called GEOS [^GEOS] to construct the geometries, which is one of the standard libraries behind various Geographic Information Systems, such as QGIS [^QGIS].
-We can use the print statement to get information about the actual definition of these objects:
+We can use the print statement to get the coordinate information of these objects in WKT format:

 ```python jupyter={"outputs_hidden": false}
 print(point)